 Sheffield Luminescence Dating Laboratory

-Quartz and feldspar rich sandy sediments, which are otherwise undateable by conventional radiocarbon methods, can be absolutely dated within a range of 10 to 300,000+ years using Luminescence dating.
-The luminescence facility has a suite of laboratories which are fully equipped to isolate and clean the appropriate grain size mineral fractions from samples under controlled darkroom conditions and for measurement both at single aliquot and single grain levels.
+The suite of laboratories are fully equipped to isolate and clean mineral fractions from samples, under controlled darkroom conditions, for measurement both at single aliquot and single grain levels.

 OSL dating results are provided in a report detailing the full procedures undertaken to measure the samples and the sample ages.
-Through the use of multiple replicate measurements the report also details an assessment of the reliability of the data used to generate the ages and highlights any problems associated with the ages.
+Through the use of multiple replicate measurements, the report also details an assessment of the reliability of the data used to generate the ages, and highlights any associated problems.
 We are happy to discuss dating results and have in the past contributed to technical reports, presentations and publications.

 For further details contact Mark D. Bateman (email@example.com).